yashraj9011/AIDS-Semester-4/README.md

 # Second Year- VPKBIET

-Courses that I have studied during Sophomore of my engineering offered by Department of Artificial Intelligence and Data Science, VPKBIET Baramati.
+Courses that I have studied during Sophomore of my engineering offered by the Department of Artificial Intelligence and Data Science , VPKBIET Baramati.